iluvjava/Maths/Notebook 2.0 obsidian/AMATH 515 Optimization Fundamentals/Gradient Descend/Gradient Descend 1.md

 \frac{2\beta(f(x_0) - f^*)}{k}
 $$

-The first term is the smallest gradient step, and the second terms is the average gradient step, and the third term is the upper bouund of the objective decrease.
+The first term is the smallest gradient step, and the second terms is the average gradient step, and the third term is the upper bound of the objective decrease.

 Taking the square root at both side we have: